moinakg/pcompress/README.md

 compression level, and dedupe being enabled.
 Larger chunk sizes can give better compression ratio but at the same time use more RAM.

-In some cases for files less than a gigabyte.
-Using Delta Compression in addition to exact Dedupe can have a slight negative impact on LZMA compression ratio especially when using the large-window ultra compression levels above 10.